How to Start a Balcony Vegetable Garden

 Considering Climate and Exposure

 Getting into gardening is a bit like becoming a weather wizard.
-You've got to know your climate zone and understand how the sun dances across your space.
+You've got to know your climate zone and understand how the sun shines across your space.

 Let’s break it down: